Paul-Ayesiga/RMG_FINANCE/README.md

-RMG FINANCE SYSTEM
+RMG FINANCE a MICROFINANCE SYSTEM
-    This is software is built on laravel 11 , livewire 3, tailwind, daisy ui and maryui.
+    This software is built on laravel 11 , livewire 3, tailwind, daisy ui and maryui.
     It is completely designed for smoothness

     Features of the software